 Warren Buffett’s final charity lunch draws record $19M bid

+Buffett has raised $53 million for GLIDE since the auction began in 2000.
+The charity earned the philanthropist billionaire’s support when his first wife, Susie, introduced him to it after she started volunteering there.
+She died in 2004.

-This year’s event will be the first private lunch offered with the 91-year-old billionaire since the previous record-setting bid of $4.5 million in 2019.
-The past two auctions were called off due to the pandemic.
+This year’s event will be the first private lunch offered with the 91-year-old billionaire since the previous record-setting bid of $4.5 million by cryptocurrency entrepreneur Justin Sun in 2019.
+The past two auctions were called off due to COVID-19 concerns and Buffett has said this will be the last.

-Buffett, who says this will be the last charity lunch, has raised $53 million for GLIDE since the auction began in 2000.
+“It’s been nothing but good,” Buffett said of the charity lunch in a news release.
+“I’ve met a lot of interesting people from all over the world.
+The one universal characteristic is that they feel the money is going to be put to very good uses.”

+Like the winner this year, some other past winners have chosen to remain anonymous.
+One past winner, Ted Weschler, received a job offer from Buffett’s company after he spent nearly $5.3 million on two auctions in 2010 and 2011.
+Weschler now works as an investment manager for the Omaha, Nebraska, conglomerate, Berkshire.

 Copyright 2022 The Associated Press.
 All rights reserved.